Download Lynx Text Browser

 Lynx is a text only browser.
 The latest version can be found at http://lynx.isc.org.

-This is version v2-8-3 which is now years out of date, but is set up ready to run (see the installation instructions below).
-This version of Lynx should work in Windows 95, 98, NT, 2000, XP, and Vista (32 and 64 bit).
+This is version v2-8-3 which is now a good 10 years years out of date, but is set up ready to run (see the installation instructions below).
+This version of Lynx should work in Windows 95, 98, NT, 2000, XP, Vista, Windows 7 and likely future versions of Windows (32 and 64 bit).
+It works with HTML5.

 Most people find the program works after thoroughly reading the instructions below, though I can't offer installation support - just don't get the time for answering emails these days.